New Providence High School: Athletics

 The New Providence High School Pioneers compete in the Union County Interscholastic Athletic Conference, which is comprised of public and private high schools in Union County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the realignment that took place in 2010, the school had participated in the Mountain Valley Conference.
-With 470 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
+With 470 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
 The football team competes in Division 1A of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group I North for football for 2018–2020.
+The school was classified by the NJSIAA as Group I North for football for 2024–2026, which included schools with 254 to 474 students.
 NPHS's teams have won multiple state championships in sports such as track & field, baseball, basketball, football, soccer, tennis, golf, swimming, and wrestling.

 The school participates in a joint ice hockey team with Governor Livingston High School as the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

-The NJSIAA recognized New Providence as Group I winner of the ShopRite Cup for 2010−11, awarded for first-place finishes in girls' soccer, football and girls' basketball; tied for third in boys' tennis and fourth place girls' indoor group track & field, plus bonus points for having no disqualifications for the fall, winter and spring seasons.
+The NJSIAA recognized New Providence as Group I winner of the ShopRite Cup for 2010–11, awarded for first-place finishes in girls' soccer, football and girls' basketball; tied for third in boys' tennis and fourth place girls' indoor group track & field, plus bonus points for having no disqualifications for the fall, winter and spring seasons.

 The boys' basketball team won the Group I state championship in 1965 (defeating Wildwood High School in the tournament final), 1999 (vs. Highland Park High School) and 2019 (vs. Burlington City High School).
-The 1965 team finished the season with a 21-2 record after winning the Group I title with a 68-59 victory against defending-champion Wildwood in front of 9,500 spectators at Atlantic City Convention Hall.
-The 1999 team won the Group I title with a 39-37 win against Highland Park on a basket scored as time ran out on the clock.
-The team won the 2019 Group I title with a 66-56 win against Burlington City High School in the playoff finals.
+The 1965 team finished the season with a 21–2 record after winning the Group I title with a 68–59 victory against defending-champion Wildwood in front of 9,500 spectators at Atlantic City Convention Hall.
+The 1999 team won the Group I title with a 39–37 win against Highland Park on a basket scored as time ran out on the clock.
+The team won the 2019 Group I title with a 66–56 win against Burlington City High School in the playoff finals.